 You may bring your backpack with you on any ride at any of the Disney World Resorts, except for water slides in the water parks (Blizzard Beach and Typhoon Lagoon).
+There, you can bring your bag but you will want to rent a locker to keep it in.
 By the way, you can get quick answers to quick questions like this.

 Key Features for the Best Disney World Backpack

 Let’s start by looking at the key features any backpack will need in order to receive our best for Disney World rating.
 This includes are features that are true for any theme park, and also features that are specifically best for Disney World.